hasura/hasura-cloud-preview-apps/README.md

 - **graphQLEndpoint**: The GraphQL endpoint of the created Hasura preview app.
 - **consoleURL**: The URL to the console UI of the created Hasura preview app.

+You can access these output variables and use [this GitHub Action](https://github.com/hasura/comment-progress) for commenting on the pull requests.

 ## Reference: